San Sebastián to Zarautz

 Distance Covered: 13.8 miles / 22.2km

 I got in touch with a friend who I had met while volunteering at a hostel in San Sebastián, and he happened to be staying in Zarautz with a buddy of his.
-My friend said I could crash with them, so I at least had a place to stay that second night.
+Having a place already secured meant that I could do this hike at a leisurely pace and enjoy the scenery without stressing about finding a place once I got into town.

-If you’re starting on this page and want to learn more about this hike, check out my post on the Camino basics.
+If you’re starting on this page and want to learn more about this hike, check out my post on the origins of the Camino.
 To see all the posts related to my Camino hike, take a look at the Camino del Norte / Camino Primitivo page that lists all of the related posts from start to finish.

 Starting the hike from San Sebastián to Zarautz

-I followed the shell signs through the city, a mix of steel symbols set into the sidewalk, tiled signs plastered onto buildings, and bright yellow, spray-painted arrows.
-Through the city things were pretty clearly marked, and after a few weeks my eyes grew keenly aware of even the slightest hint of yellow on any and all surfaces.
+I followed the shell signs through the city, a mix of steel shells encrusted into the sidewalk, tiled signs plastered onto buildings, and bright yellow, spray-painted arrows.
+Through the city things were pretty clearly marked, and after a few weeks my eyes eventually grew keenly aware of even the slightest hint of yellow on any and all surfaces.

-Trying to cover a lot of ground before the sun rose too high, and the day grew unbearably hot, I didn’t take a ton of photos as I walked out from San Sebastián.
+Trying to cover a lot of ground before the sun rose too high and the day grew unbearably hot, I didn’t take a ton of photos as I left San Sebastián.
 The outskirts of most cities can make for some monotonous hiking, and I was still getting used to my pack weight with all of my gear, plus water and snacks.

 If I were to do it all over again, I’d honestly pare my gear down even further.
 One of the best parts about the Camino is that you can get away with carrying very little and still have a great experience.
 I ended up ultimately leaving some unnecessary gear with a friend in Bilbao, but we’ll get to that a little later on.

-In the above picture, you can see some typical Basque architecture on the way out of San Sebastián.
-The architecture changes significantly as you go from region to region, and what you see here is a style typical of Basque farmhouses.
-Exposed stones on the corners and foundation, and plaster covering the stone walls in between.
+In the above picture, you can see some Basque architecture on the way out of San Sebastián.
+The architecture changes significantly as you move from region to region, and what you see here is a style typical of traditional Basque farmhouses.
+Exposed stones along the corners and foundation, and white plaster covering the stone walls in between.

 There are fewer trail markings out between cities, but it’s hard to get lost as there is often only one obvious route to take.
 Hard, but not impossible; if you consider yourself directionally challenged, consider downloading one of the many Camino Map apps available.